 Disadvantages of Freelancing

-You should also be aware of the drawbacks of self-employment, including some degree of isolation, variable workloads, unpredictable income and the lack of employer-paid benefits.
+There are also drawbacks to self-employment, including some degree of isolation, variable workloads, unpredictable income, and lack of employer-paid benefits.

 Disadvantages for Law Firms

 Law is a highly confidential business, so using remote workers can pose a unique risk to firms.
 Clients' confidential files and information must be emailed or otherwise forwarded to another location away from the office.
 That location may not be state-of-the-art secure, and not all firms are willing to take on this risk.